 Selling a share on Plus500 means opening a short position by buying a “Sell” type CFD.
 As explained above, Plus500 is a CFD broker, so the available stocks are equity CFDs.

 When you sell an Amazon CFD stock on Plus500, therefore, you trade on the value of the Amazon stock listed on the stock exchange.
-The CFD replicates the trend of the stock, so if the trader has opened a Sell position, i.e. has made a Sell at Amazon, the trader will make profits in proportion to the fall of the Amazon stock.
+The CFD replicates the trend of the stock, so if the trader has opened a Sell position, i.e. has made a Sell at Amazon, the trader will make profits in proportion to the decrease in the value of the Amazon stock.

-When you have made a market decision, i.e. whether to open a position to buy or sell shares on Plus500, you can move on to finalisation.
-We mean, that is, the phase in which you set all the details that are needed to actually open the position.
+When you have made a market decision, i.e. whether to open a position to buy or sell shares on Plus500, you can move on to finalisation i.e. the phase in which you set all the details that are needed to actually open the position.

 Below, we see the window relating to the details of opening a position to buy shares on Plus500.